stevshil/OpenShift4/ManualInstall.md

 # Install OpenShift 4 on AWS

+Only use this method if you are fully familiar with AWS.

 ## Pre-requisites

+### Not the best way

 You will need an AWS Access Key and Secret.
 This is obtained through IAM/Users/YourUserName if you have access.
 Scroll down to **Access Keys**.
 Click the **Generate access key** button.